Arizona is a great place for winter hiking.

 Grand Canyon’s north rim, which is higher than the south rim and therefore gets a lot more snow, is closed in winter, but the south rim is open year round.
 The rim can get a dusting of snow, so the upper section of the trail may be snowy or icy, but as you descend, you will leave the snow and ice behind.

-The trail descends through four sets of switchbacks, with stops along the way at the aptly named 1.5-Mile Resthouse and 3-Mile Resthouse, as well as Indian Garden.
+The trail descends through four sets of switchbacks, with stops along the way at the aptly named 1.5-Mile Resthouse and 3-Mile Resthouse, as well as Havasupai Gardens (formerly called Indian Garden).
 This is the half-way point, and the last place to turn around if you are doing the hike in just one day.

 If you have managed to secure a bed at Phantom Ranch, continue down the last switchbacks to the river and across a narrow suspension bridge to the ‘ranch’.